cestef/kotlin-formatter/README.md

 ## Requirements

+### macOS / Linux

-Make sure you have [ktlint](https://github.com/pinterest/ktlint) installed before installing this extension
+Make sure you have [ktlint](https://github.com/pinterest/ktlint#installation) installed before installing this extension

----

-**IMPORTANT NOTE FOR WINDOWS USERS**
+### Windows

-You need to have the [ktlint jar](https://github.com/pinterest/ktlint/releases) file in your project root for this to work.
+You need the [ktlint jar](https://github.com/pinterest/ktlint/releases) file and either have it in your project root or specify its location in the vscode settings (`ktlintPath`)

----

-This extension supports `Linux`, `macOS` and `Windows`.

 ## Using